Seal Ceramics to Prevent Leaks

 Sealing Ceramic Cooking Dishes

-If you have a ceramic casserole, glazed or unglazed, and it leaks, there is an easy fix.
+If you have a ceramic casserole dish, glazed or unglazed, and it leaks, there is an easy fix.
 You simply submerge the piece in whole milk, heat gently for at least one hour, and let cool overnight.
 Remove the piece from the milk the next morning, and rinse.

 The milk will seep into the pores of the ceramic and the proteins will bond with the molecules of the ceramic dish.
 You will have an invisible seal and, of course, since you used food to seal it, the dish will be food-safe.